 All of the courses enjoy crisp, springy heathland turf, with holes carved through a landscape of heather, birch and pine, in a peaceful setting where you’re more likely to be disturbed by roe deer or red squirrel than other golfers.

-Rosemount (6,630 yards) was originally laid out by Dr Alistair McKenzie (Augusta National and Cypress Point) and then refined by James Braid.
+Rosemount (6,630 yards) was originally laid out by Dr Alister McKenzie (Augusta National and Cypress Point) and then refined by James Braid.
 There are no hills or blind holes, but there are lots of dog-legs and beautiful large, undulating greens.

 Youngster Lansdowne (7,007 yards), which was designed by Peter Alliss & Dave Thomas, recently celebrated its 40th birthday.
 Some say, it is the sterner test of the two with subtle, strategic bunkering adding to both the attractions and the difficulties.